What do I need to know?

 Court case files, typically known as "process": the various legal documents that were required to be lodged with the court for each case.
 Documentation filed at most Magistrates and County Courts for the 19th and first half of the 20th centuries was destroyed well before the establishment of PROV in 1973.
 We generally do not hold documentation filed with individual courts; any we do hold is fragmentary.

-Note that many registers of Magistrates Court cases have been digitised by Find My Past and are available online at findmypast.com.au [free Reading Room access only]
+Note that over 6500 registers of Magistrates Courts have been digitised by Find My Past and are progressively being published on PROV's catalogue.
+The remainder can be found at findmypast.com.au [free Reading Room access only]

 Magistrates Courts were known as Courts of Petty Sessions prior to 1971.
 The criminal jurisdiction of the County Court was known as the Court of General Sessions prior to 1969.